lassoid/tiny_filter/README.md

 end

 UserFilter.filter(User, name: "John", surname: "Doe")
-# It performs like this inside:
+# Which is equivalent to:
 # User.where(first_name: "John").where(last_name: "Doe")
 ```